Bahrain National Stadium

 Bahrain National Stadium (ستاد البحرين الوطني; transliterated: Stād al-Bahrayn al-Watanī) is the national stadium of Bahrain, located in Riffa.
 It can accommodate 24,000 spectators and is used mostly for football matches.

-It was built in 1982 and was renovated in December 2012 for the 21st Arabian Gulf Cup.
+It was built in 1982 and renovated in December 2012 for the 21st Arabian Gulf Cup.

-Pope Francis held a holy papal mass on November 5th, 2022 in the Bahrain National Stadium, which was temporarily refitted to accommodate the event.
-The mass was attended by members of the public and was conducted in the presence of King Hamad bin Isa Alkhalifa.
-A temporary center stage was set up in the stadium to host the Pope and the King during the mass.
-This marks the first time that a Pope has conducted a mass in Bahrain, and the event was widely publicized and covered by media outlets around the world.
+Pope Francis held a holy papal mass on November 5, 2022, in the Bahrain National Stadium, which was temporarily refitted to accommodate the event.
+He was in the country on the invitation of the Bahraini king.
+The papal mass was attended by members of the public and was conducted in the presence of King Hamad bin Isa Alkhalifa.
+A temporary center-stage was set up in the stadium to host the Pope and the King during the mass.
+This marked the first time that a pope had conducted a mass in Bahrain.
+The event was widely publicized and covered by media outlets around the world.
 The papal mass was part of Pope Francis' efforts to promote interfaith dialogue and cooperation.